 Primary page content

-Researcher career development at Goldsmiths is overseen by academic departments with support from professional support services, including HR, the Graduate School, and the Research and Enterprise team.
+Researcher career development at Goldsmiths is overseen by academic departments with support from professional support services, including HR, the Graduate School, and the Research and Enterprise, and the Library.

 - Research seminar programmes, networking and knowledge exchange opportunities through research hubs, centres and units

 - Resources and information via Goldsmiths Virtual Learning Environment (Learn.gold)

 Targeted support for doctoral students offered by the Graduate School include:

 - Annual programme of events, workshops and presentations on research methods and training on issues relating to broader academic practices

 - Opportunity to apply to the Graduate School Fund